Personal finance is a topic that almost everyone can relate to.

 Michelle creates income reports showing her readers exactly how much money she makes blogging to show readers that making money with a blog is possible.
 She inspired me to start my own blog too.

-Now, she even has her own online course where she teaches her students how to make thousands of dollars in affiliate income with their blogs.
+Now, she even has her own online course, Making Sense of Affiliate Marketing, where she teaches her students how to make thousands of dollars in affiliate income with their blogs.

 Michelle is awesome!

 After realizing he had to do something about his financial situation, J. Money tracked his expenses for 3 months using a budget he created.
 With his net worth constantly being tracked he decided to tackle the world of personal finance blogging with his blog Budgets are Sexy.

 Millions of views later he launched another site called Rockstar Finance which showcases the best articles about personal finance.
 He formed the Rockstar Directory which houses a list of other personal finance blogs and Rockstar Forms where personal finance bloggers talk about money & entrepreneurship.